Sairaj2828/CODSOFT/Task-1/README.md

-Titanic Survival Prediction
-Project Overview

-This project predicts whether a passenger survived the Titanic disaster using machine learning.
-The model is trained on passenger data such as age, gender, ticket class, and fare to classify survival outcomes.

-The project demonstrates data preprocessing, feature selection, model training, and evaluation using Python and Scikit-learn.

-Dataset

-The dataset contains passenger details including:

-PassengerId

-Pclass (Passenger Class)

-Name

-Sex

-Age

-SibSp (Siblings/Spouses aboard)

-Parch (Parents/Children aboard)

-Ticket

-Fare

-Cabin

-Embarked

-Survived (Target Variable)

-Target Variable:

-Survived

-0 = Did Not Survive

-1 = Survived

-Technologies Used

-Python

-Pandas

-NumPy

-Scikit-learn

-Machine Learning Model

-Random Forest Classifier was used to train the model and predict passenger survival.

-Steps Performed

-Import libraries

-Load dataset

-Handle missing values

-Encode categorical variables

-Split dataset into training and testing sets

-Train Random Forest model

-Predict survival on test data

-Evaluate accuracy

-Evaluation Metrics

-Accuracy Score

-Classification Report

-Result

-The trained model successfully predicts survival of passengers with good accuracy using the available features.
+# Titanic Survival Prediction 🚢

+## 📌 Project Overview
+This project uses Machine Learning to predict whether a passenger survived the Titanic disaster based on passenger information such as age, gender, passenger class, and fare.

+The goal is to build a classification model that can learn patterns from historical Titanic passenger data and predict survival outcomes.

+---

+## 📊 Dataset
+The dataset contains information about Titanic passengers.

+### Features
+- PassengerId
+- Pclass (Passenger Class)
+- Name
+- Sex
+- Age
+- SibSp (Number of siblings/spouses aboard)
+- Parch (Number of parents/children aboard)
+- Ticket
+- Fare
+- Cabin
+- Embarked

+### Target Variable
+- **Survived**
+  - 0 → Did not survive
+  - 1 → Survived

+---

+## 🛠 Technologies Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn

+---

+## 🤖 Machine Learning Model
+The model used for prediction:

+- Random Forest Classifier

+---

+## ⚙️ Steps Performed
+1. Import required libraries
+2. Load the dataset
+3. Data preprocessing
+4. Handle missing values
+5. Encode categorical features
+6. Split dataset into training and testing sets
+7. Train the model
+8. Evaluate the model

+---

+## 📈 Evaluation Metrics
+- Accuracy Score
+- Classification Report

+---

+## 🎯 Result
+The trained model successfully predicts passenger survival using machine learning techniques.

+---